silverstripe/silverstripe-module/README.md

 - Update (or remove) `package.json` with your requirements and package name.
 Run `yarn` (or remove `yarn.lock`) to ensure dependencies resolve correctly
 - Clear the git history by running `rm -rf .git && git init`
-- Add a push to a new remote!
+- Add and push to a new remote!

 ## Requirements